 Let us trust the unchanging and infallible revelation of Jesus Christ in His Church, for, as St. John says, “We know that the Son of God has come and has given us understanding, that we may know Him who is true; and we are in Him who is true, in His Son Jesus Christ” (1 Jn.
 5:20).

 (End note: clearly there are various pastoral issues when the Church strives to heal people of sin, but these very serious issues must never be used as a pretext to justify sin.
 Orthodoxy strives to save persons and understands that sin is foreign to humanity.
 It is a spiritual disease.
-It never conflates the person with the disease, but strive to heal at all times.
+Orthodoxy never conflates the person with the disease but strives to heal at all times.
 Yet at the same time, a clear understanding and statement of the nature of the disease must be maintained.
 This is done, as in medicine, to save the person.
 It is a true manifestation of love.)